Tanmoy741127/CircuitVerse/SETUP.md

 ) extension
 2. Run bin/dev to run application server, background job queue and asset compiler
-3. In vscode, open the debug tab and select `Attach Debugger` from the dropdown and run
+3. In vscode, open the debug tab and select `Attach Debugger` from the dropdown and run 3.b.
+In case , you are running this app with docker, In vscode, open the debug tab and select `(Docker) Attach Debugger` from the dropdown and run
 4. Now, you can set breakpoint and debug the application

 #### (Optional) yosys installation for Verilog RTL Synthesis